-Applicants are strongly encouraged to submit a non-binding Letter of Intent to OVW.LAV@usdoj.gov by January 12, 2024.
+Applicants are strongly encouraged to submit a non-binding Letter of Intent to OVW.lcJR@usdoj.gov by March 20, 2024.
 Applicants that do not submit a Letter of Intent can still apply.
 For more information, see the Application and Submission Information section of this solicitation.

-Pre-Application Information Session
+Pre-Application Information Session(s)